+ID Advice Source Notes

+geolocation,

+uncertainty in

+emissivity/biome,

+shadowing, etc.

-ID Advice Source Notes LST-URD- ADV-45-U Investigate providing further breakdown of surface uncertainty components User Workshop Provide further breakdown into different sources, e.g. uncertainty in emissivity/biome due to geolocation, uncertainty in emissivity/biome, shadowing, etc. LST-URD- ADV-46-U Provide specific, easy-to-follow examples of how to propagate uncertainties (downscaling and upscaling), guidelines for threshold-based use.
-User Workshop LST-URD- ADV-48-U Consider using ensembles to represent uncertainty, especially where retrieval complexity is significant.
+LST-URD- ADV-46-U Provide specific, easy-to-follow examples of how to propagate uncertainties (downscaling and upscaling), guidelines for threshold-based use.
+User Workshop

+LST-URD- ADV-48-U Consider using ensembles to represent uncertainty, especially where retrieval complexity is significant.
 User Workshop Likely a trade-off here with processing time and memory.
 Not always necessary to take this approach.

-LST-URD- ADV-49-U Consider errors in geolocation in uncertainty budget User Workshop ver
+LST-URD- ADV-49-U Consider errors in geolocation in uncertainty budget User Workshop

 As part of the LST\cci project, validation and user assessment activities will be carried out independently to data production to ensure products meet the requirements of the climate community.
 However the output of these activities can also be valuable to LST users for their work.
-A summary of the validation and inter-comparison results required by participants is shown in Table 10-17.
+A summary of the validation and inter-comparison results required by participants is shown in Table 11-17.

-In addition to the requirements summarised in Table 10-17, 44% of participants were interested in the results from time-series analyses.
-Further recommendations are shown in Table 10-18 regarding validation information requested, and information which could aid the uptake of these data.
+In addition to the requirements summarised in Table 11-17, 44% of participants were interested in the results from time-series analyses.
+Further recommendations are shown in Table 11-18 regarding validation information requested, and information which could aid the uptake of these data.